jrnl-org/jrnl/docs/reference-config-file.md

 # Configuration File Reference

-You can configure `jrnl` with a configuration file.
+`jrnl` stores its information in a YAML configuration file.

 !!! note
     Backup your journal and config file before editing.
 Changes to the config file can have destructive effects on your journal!

 ## Config location
+You can find your configuration file location by running:
+`jrnl --list`

 By default, the configuration file is `~/.config/jrnl/jrnl.yaml`.
 If you have the `XDG_CONFIG_HOME` variable set, the configuration file will be saved as `$XDG_CONFIG_HOME/jrnl/jrnl.yaml`.